hheb/hheb/README.md

 **“Using word embeddings to uncover gender bias in political speech”**: Building on recent literature that examines social biases in word embedding models, I develop an approach to quantify gender bias in political speech.

 ## What I'm learning 🤔

-- Just started learning 💻 web scraping with R - currently figuring out how to write code that is applicable to more than one specific website.
+- Transfer learning for supervised and unsupervised models.
-- The ins and outs of ↕️ multi-level modeling and hierarchical data.
+- The ins and outs of ↕️ multi-level modeling, rare events modeling, and hierarchical data.
 - Applying word embedding models to political text.

 ## Education 🎓